 Rebecca was instructed alone as Junior counsel.
 B and F were in a relationship for approximately 10 months.
 During this time, F fell pregnant with B’s child.
 The day after the child was born, F ended the relationship with B. A short time later F alleged that B had forcefully raped her three times and assaulted her once during the relationship.
 The case required diligent preparation and careful witness handling as both B and F required the use of intermediaries during the trial.
 B was acquitted of the three counts of rape and the assault after trial.

 Rebecca was instructed alone as Junior counsel.
 A and L met via an on-line dating website.
 On their first date, they met at A’s flat and L alleged that A had violently raped her.
 A also faced an alternative count of attempted rape.
 The jury were directed to return a not guilty verdict to the alternative count after half time submissions were made.
 The case involved challenging expert medical evidence and bad character evidence.
 A was acquitted of the remaining count of rape after trial.

 Rebecca was instructed as led Junior Counsel in a multi-handed case of murder.
 After a seven week trial of three defendants MH was acquitted of all charges by the jury.

 Guildford Crown Court (led Junior)

-Rebecca is currently instructed as led Junior counsel in a complex case of conspiracy to burgle involving multiple defendants and large amount of expert evidence.
+Rebecca was instructed as led Junior counsel in a complex case of conspiracy to burgle involving multiple defendants and large amount of cell site and expert evidence.